Practice Questions 2026 – Free Exam Prep & Test Series

 CAT (adaptive, multiple question types)

-The National Council Licensure Examination (NCLEX) is required for nursing licensure in the U.S. and Canada.
-After graduating from an accredited nursing program, candidates must pass the NCLEX to earn their professional license:
+The National Council Licensure Examination is required for nursing licensure in the U.S. and Canada.
+After graduating from an accredited nursing program, candidates must pass the exam to earn their professional license:

 The exam uses Computerized Adaptive Testing (CAT), which adapts question difficulty based on your responses.
 This ensures a precise evaluation of your knowledge and skills.